This week I am headed to Club Wyndham Lake of the Ozarks. This resort is in Osage Beach, MO. It sits right on the water in an amazing location.

-Ok all settled in now it is time to get something to eat.
+Okay, all settled in now it is time to get something to eat.
 After all that travel, I am hungry.
 I mean, my shoe was starting to look good.
 After a few questions for the staff, I heard about Coconuts Caribbean Beach Bar & Grill so this was one I had to try.
 I love Caribbean and Island themed restaurants.

 I tried their Coconuts Chicken, which was a great choice.
 It comes with blackened shrimp on the top.
 I also tried their house drinks: Voodoo Juice, and the Royal Margarita, both were worth trying and took the feeling of flight or all-day travel away.

-Afterwards I returned to the resort and walked down to the pier, before calling it a night.
+Afterward, I returned to the resort and walked down to the pier, before calling it a night.

 Day Two Club Wyndham Lake of the Ozarks

-I had their country fried steak and eggs, then one of their Cinnamon Rolls which are so huge they are served with a knife in them.
+I had their country-fried steak and eggs, then one of their Cinnamon Rolls which are so huge they are served with a knife in them.
 It was one of those breakfasts you crawl away from instead of walking.

 That was a champion way to start the day for sure.
 If I was a runner, I would have enough energy stored up for a 5-mile run.
 Tons of calories for certain.
 Instead, I would spend my time today getting to see the area.